School Programme 2022/2023

-The Schools Immunisation Programme (SIP) is developed in accordance with the guidance issued by the National Immunisation Advisory Committee (NIAC) of the Royal College of Physicians of Ireland (RCPI) and contained in the Immunisation Guidelines for Ireland.
+The Schools Immunisation Programme (SIP) is developed in accordance with the guidance issued by the National Immunisation Advisory Committee (NIAC) of the Royal College of Physicians of Ireland (RCPI) and contained in the Immunisation Guidelines for Ireland (you will be directed to the RCPI NIAC website).

 The Schools Immunisation Programme is part of a national strategy to protect children from infectious diseases through vaccination.
 Specifically the Schools Immunisation Programme protects against the following diseases with the named vaccines: